Solar Decathlon 2020 Design Challenge

 Teams can start preparing for the Solar Decathlon 2020 Design Challenge, planned for April 17–19, 2020, at the National Renewable Energy Laboratory in Golden, Colorado.
 Below are key dates for the 2020 Design Challenge:

 - July 2019—Solar Decathlon Competition Guide is released, and the team application opens.

 - September 2019 to March 2020—Webinars and building science trainings are offered.

-- April 17‒19, 2020—Finalist teams complete their project submissions and compete with presentations to industry leaders.
+- April 17‒19, 2020—Finalist teams present project to industry leaders at Design Challenge Weekend.

 The Solar Decathlon Design Challenge partners with building industry sponsors that provide technical support for project teams, invaluable jury feedback, and once-in-a-lifetime networking and talent recruitment opportunities for student participants.
 2019 Challenge sponsors included:

 - Ingersoll Rand

 - Polyisocyanurate Insulation Manufacturers Association (PIMA)

 - Spray Polyurethane Foam Alliance (SPFA)

 Winning teams are recognized at an awards banquet, and winning project presentations are published on the Solar Decathlon website.
 The competition and winners are promoted through a variety of media outreach efforts, which provide participants and their collegiate institutions an opportunity for national exposure.
 Collegiate institutions that participate in the Design Challenge are recognized as leaders who are producing career-ready professionals with cutting-edge skills.
 Industry partners who collaborate with teams gain national and local recognition and have the opportunity to interact with knowledgeable future design and construction professionals.